scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 Map
 ===

-The Map type is designed for processing the most common type of solar data, that of the 2D image.
-As of SunPy 0.3 all of the Map types, GenericMap, CompositeMap and MapCube have a common super class MapBase.
-This is designed with compatibility to AstroPy's NDData object in mind.
-Map base itself provides very limited functionality as it is catering to 2D or 3D data with different coordinates for each axis.
+The Map object is designed for interpreting and processing the most common form of solar data, that of a two-dimensional image most often taken by a CCD camera.
+Map data consists of a data array combined with meta-data.
+Most often these data are provided in the form of FITS files but other file types also exists such as JPG2000.
+SunPy makes use of the AstroPy's PyFITS library to read in FITS files.
+The metadata in most solar FITS files conform to a historic standard to describe the image such as observation time, wavelength of the observation, exposure time, etc. In addition, standard header tags are used to provide the information necessary to transform the pixel coordinates to physical coordinates such as sky coordinates.
+Newer missions such as STEREO or AIA on SDO make use of a more precise standard defined by Thompson [WCS]_.
+Thompson also defined standard coordinate transformations to convert from observer-based coordinates to coordinates on the Sun.
+Since the Sun is a gaseous body with no fixed points of reference and different parts of the Sun rotate at different rates, this is a particularly tricky problem.
+SunPy maps through its WCS (World Coordinate System) library has implemented most of these coordinates systems and provides the functions to transform between them.
+SunPy maps also provides other conveinience functions such as plotting using matplotlib.

-2D image types are all derived from a GenericMap class that provides 2D specific calibration and coordinate methods.
-This super class is designed to be subclassed by subclasses specific to instruments or detectors.
+The SunPy map object recognizes different types of map types and is based on a common super class called MapBase.
+This object will likely inherit from AstroPy's NDData object in the next release of SunPy.
+MapBase provides very limited functionality while 2D image types are all derived from a GenericMap class that provides mission-specific 2D specific calibration and coordinate methods.
 To instantiate the correct subclass of GenericMap a
-MapFactory was developed which is accecible to the user through a class named Map.
+MapFactory is used which is accesible to the user through a class named Map.
 The 2D image data processed by Map comes from a variety of instruments with different header parameters and processing reqirements.
-This is catered for in Map by defining "sources" for each instrument, which subclass GenericMap, the base 2D class.
+The map factory defines "sources" for each instrument, which subclasses GenericMap, the base 2D class.
 These sources register with a MapFactory which then automatically determines the instrument of the data being read and returns the correct source subclass.
+Other derived classes are GenericMap, meant to contain a single map.
+Other map types are CompositeMap and MapCube.
+These map classes are meant to hold many maps of a similar spatial region and a time series of maps respectively.

 ..
 Function, Scope and Organisation of